Jurickson Profar Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings (2022)

-- In his most recent appearance on Saturday, the right-hander tossed five innings against the Atlanta Braves, allowing five earned runs while surrendering seven hits.
+- In his last appearance on Sunday, the left-hander tossed 5 1/3 innings against the Atlanta Braves, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.